-She travels all over the country to show people the amazing life that exists in their local waterways through her stunning photographs.
+She travels all over the country channeling her one purpose to show people the amazing life that exists in their local waterways through her stunning photographs.

 This is another fantastic story from my podcast archives.
 Since I spoke to Jennifer a couple of years ago, she has left her job and has been working on her business full time for the past 18 months!